jivakys/Specsmart-Lenskart_Clone/README.md

 https://kind-ruby-marlin-wrap.cyclic.app/

-## AIM-
+## About-

-Lenscart Is the Leading E-Commerce Portal For Eyewear In India to provide designer glasses at lower cost.
+Lenskart Is the Leading E-Commerce Portal For Eyewear In India to provide designer glasses at lower cost.

 ## Tech Stacks Used-